Wvrmhat/Finance-Automation-Tool/README.md

 [![Parallelize Jobs](https://github.com/Wvrmhat/Finance-Automation-Tool/actions/workflows/docker-build.yml/badge.svg)](https://github.com/Wvrmhat/Finance-Automation-Tool/actions/workflows/docker-build.yml)

 # Finance-Automation-Tool
 Finance Dashboard that takes in a CSV of a banking statement, and displays it in a more clean and readable format.
 Supports custom expense categories and automatic tagging based off keywords.
-Also includes a graphical summary of expenses to display how money was being used.
+Also includes a graphical summary of expenses to display how money was being used..

 ## Features